 Synchrony and the Bank may be subject to increasingly stringent capital adequacy standards in the future.
-For instance, if in the future Synchrony has \$100 billion or more in average total consolidated assets based on a four quarter average, Synchrony will become subject to biennial supervisory stress tests, a formal capital plan submission requirement, and the stress capital buffer.
-See "Regulation-Regulation Relating to Our Business- Savings and Loan Holding Company Regulation-Capital" and "Regulation-Regulation Relating to Our Business- Savings and Loan Holding Company Regulation-Capital" and "Regulation-Regulation Relating to Our Business- Savings and Loan Holding Company Regulation-Dividends and Stock Repurchases."
-Synchrony had average consolidated assets of \$98.2 billion for the four quarters ended December 31, 2022.
-As a result, Synchrony is not currently subject to most of the enhanced prudential standards under the Tailoring Rules.
-However, Synchrony's total consolidated assets at December 31, 2022 exceeded \$100 billion and its average consolidated assets for four quarters may exceed such threshold in future periods.
-If Synchrony becomes subject to supervisory stress tests, a formal capital buffer, Synchrony could be subject to additional restrictions on its ability to return capital to shareholders.
+For instance, because Synchrony had, as of March 31, 2023, \$100 billion or more in average total consolidated assets based on a four quarter average, Synchrony will become subject to biennial supervisory stress tests, a formal capital plan submission requirement, and the stress capital buffer following applicable transition periods.
+See "Regulation-Regulation Relating to Our Business- Savings and Loan Holding Company Regulation-Capital" and "Regulation-Regulation Relating to Our Business- Savings and Loan Holding Company Regulation-Dividends and Stock Repurchases."
+Once Synchrony becomes subject to supervisory stress tests, a formal capital plan submission requirement, and/or the stress capital buffer, Synchrony could be subject to additional restrictions on its ability to return capital to shareholders.
+In addition, in July 2023 the federal banking agencies proposed changes to the capital requirements of banking organizations that have \$100 billion or more in total assets.
+See "Regulation-Regulation-Capital."
+To the extent the proposed changes are finalized and adopted, they would likely increase our regulatory capital requirements, which may decrease our return on equity and could result in limitations on our ability to pay dividends or repurchase our stock.